GRLoc: Geometric Representation Regression for Visual Localization: Method

 \paragraph{Geometry Loss.} To ensure our intermediate representations are geometrically meaningful, we directly supervise them against their ground-truth counterparts.
 The loss is a sum of two terms: (1) a ray term that encourages alignment between the predicted rays $\hat{\mathcal{D}}$ and ground-truth rays $\mathcal{D}_{gt}$ using cosine similarity, and (2) a point term that penalizes the distance between the predicted points $\hat{\mathcal{P}}$ and the ground-truth points $\mathcal{P}_{gt}$:

-\paragraph{Geometric Regularization Loss.} We introduce two regularization terms to enforce geometric smoothness across the predicted fields.
-The terms are designed to: (1) preserve local angular relationships and (2) preserves pairwise distances for local rigidity:
+\paragraph{Geometric Regularization Loss.} We introduce two regularization terms to enforce geometric smoothness across the predicted fields, in order to: (1) preserve local angular relationships and (2) preserves pairwise distances for local rigidity:

 where $\mathcal{N}$ denotes the set of spatial patch neighbors.

 \paragraph{Domain Adaptation Loss.} We follow the domain-adversarial training via gradient reversal~\cite{ganin2016domain} on both ray and point cloud branches.
 The loss for a given batch is the sum of the Binary Cross-Entropy (BCE) losses: